clawoflight/clawoflight.github.io/_posts/scripture/2015-05-13-The-serpents-dominion-is-fading.md

 ---
-title: The serpent's dominion is fading
+title: The Serpent's Dominion Is Fading
 layout: post
 description: This short passage I read yesterday was very encouraging to me.
 It is obvious that God preserved Paul from the viper’s venom, but I think that there is more to this encounter than is superficially visible.
 category: scripture